-On July 11 and 14, 2022, the National Academies of Sciences, Engineering, and Medicine (NASEM) will hold the 20th meeting of the BOEM Standing Committee on Offshore Science and Assessment (COSA) to provide feedback on selected studies from BOEM’s recently released FY 2023-2024 Studies Development Plan (SDP).
-The meeting will be an online event open to media and the public.
+On July 10 and 11, 2023, the National Academies of Sciences, Engineering, and Medicine (NASEM) will host the 23rd meeting of the Standing Committee on Offshore Science and Assessment (COSA) to provide feedback on selected studies from the FY 2024-2025 SDP and commemorate the 50th anniversary of BOEM’s Environmental Studies Program (ESP).
+The meeting will be held in Washington, DC and is open to media and the public.
 The Academies require advance registration.
-Meeting details, including a webcast link, are posted on the NASEM website.
+Meeting details, including a webcast link for remote attendees, will be available on the NASEM website.

-BOEM has selected nine study profiles to present to COSA:
+BOEM has selected 10 study profiles to present to COSA:

 Alaska OCS Regional Office